nishantsah08/public_html/executive/02_AI_AGENT_ROLES.md

 3.  **Transcription Agent:**
     *   **Ministry:** Technology & Digital Infrastructure
     *   **Description:** A specialized agent responsible for converting raw audio from call recordings into text transcripts.
+It operates as part of a multi-provider, cost-optimized waterfall strategy as defined in the `10_customer_interaction_and_call_management_bill.yaml`.

 4.  **Information Extraction Agent:**
     *   **Ministry:** Growth & Commerce
-    *   **Description:** This agent processes raw text (e.g., call transcripts, WhatsApp messages) to extract structured information and insights.
+    *   **Description:** This agent processes call transcripts to extract structured information and insights.
+It only receives calls that have passed the role-based analysis rules, ensuring it processes only valid business communications.
 It identifies customer needs, preferences, and key data points to auto-populate customer profiles.

 5.  **Verification AI:**
     *   **Ministry:** Technology & Digital Infrastructure